-The rain was flooding staircases and people were getting texts from
+The rain was flooding staircases and people were getting texts from the University about flash floods as well. |

 This morning I entered the breakfast hall thinking I was still dreaming and dropped straight into a nightmare.
 Never before had I seen lines that stretched at least ten people for every single station except the fruits counter.
 People were calling to each other and asking where the waffles were, and I rushed to grab one of the few remaining danishes before moving to the fruits counter.
 I had only recently discovered the magnificence of the waffle maker, and I had been looking forward to crunching the delicious batter cake.
 Unfortunately, the line for the only two waffle makers never died down until five minutes before I was to leave, and so I trudged outside into the rain with Christian.